-• Combining or sharing car trips: with another person (in line with prevailing public health guidance) if car use remains the only feasible option
+Combining or sharing car trips: with another person (in line with prevailing public health guidance) if car use remains the only feasible option

 The aim of the framework is to empower people to choose an option that fits their circumstances and travel needs, acknowledging that what may work in one area, may not be successful in another.
+Behavioural change in society is the key to unlock a modal shift to active travel alternatives.
+Programmes of engagement with schools, communities and businesses, to educate and upskill travellers in the alternative modes will be required across the region to support the ambition to be net-zero by 2045 and the reduction in vehicle kilometres by 20% by 2030.
+SEStran Partners will work with regional partners, Transport Scotland and the Scottish Government to identify solutions that can be coordinated and delivered regionally.
+For example, providing support to educational facilities and local authorities for U22 National Entitlement Card applications is essential to improving the mindset of future generations in order that they continue to use public transport long into their adult lives.
 This approach relies on substantive behaviour changes which have not been seen before, highlighting the need for the RTS to lead the way in both the educational and behaviour change agenda for public transport and active travel within the region.